 Flooding in deltas and estuaries is driven by the interactions of oceanographic, hydrological, and meteorological phenomena such as extreme rainfall, river discharge, storm surge, and wave action.
 When these co-occur in space and time, they can exacerbate the flood extent, depth, and duration locally, resulting in a so-called compound flood event (Zscheischler et al., 2018).
 These events have the potential to cause large social and economic impacts, and can directly or indirectly impact flood emergency response and infrastructure (Leonard et al., 2014; Zscheischler et al., 2018).
 The potentially extreme impacts of compound flood events were recently highlighted by Cyclone Idai in March 2019.
 The long-lived tropical cyclone travelled within the Mozambique Channel causing catastrophic damage along its path in Madagascar, Malawi, Zimbabwe, and most importantly in Mozambique where it made landfall twice.
 Its second landfall near Beira on March 14 devastated the city and surrounding villages.
 The combination of extreme winds of more than 160 km/h with torrential rains happening several days prior to and after the landfall contributed to the severe and widespread flooding observed in this area.
 At this moment, there are no observations of sea levels freely available; maximum storm surge of 4.4 m were calculated for this location and more than 600 mm of accumulated rainfall were measured over a period of two weeks, resulting in local rivers going out of their bank (JRC, 2019; Probst and Annunziato, 2019).
-Preliminary estimates report that Idai directly affected 3,000,000 people, killed at least 1,000 people, destroyed about US$1 billion in infrastructure, ruined 500,000 hectares of crops, and caused widespread power outages, and multiple road closures that complicated aid distribution and ongoing humanitarian interventions to keep cholera outbreaks under control (Bloomberg, 2019; ERCC, 2019; USAID, 2019).
+It was reported that Idai directly affected 3,000,000 people, caused at least 960 casualties, destroyed about US$1 billion in infrastructure, ruined 500,000 hectares of crops, and caused widespread power outages, and multiple road closures that complicated aid distribution and the humanitarian interventions to keep cholera outbreaks under control (Bloomberg, 2019; ERCC, 2019; USAID, 2019).
 In Europe, between 1870 and 2016 at least 23 damaging flood events reported the co-occurrence of coastal and river floods, representing about 1.5% of all flood events (Paprotny et al., 2018b).
 For this study, Paprotny at al. (2018b) used four indicators (i.e.: losses, persons affected, persons killed or area flooded) as a threshold to consider an event damaging.
 However, little is known about the impacts and occurrence of compound flood events globally (Bevacqua et al., 2017).

 Classical methodologies for large-scale flood hazard and flood risk studies mainly consider univariate flooding mechanisms and do not include compound flood events (Ward et al., 2015).
 These assessments therefore focus on either river (e.g. Alfieri et al., 2014; Dottori et al., 2016; Hirabayashi et al., 2013; Ward et al., 2013, 2017, Winsemius et al., 2013, 2016) or coastal floods (e.g. Brown et al., 2016; Hinkel et al., 2014; Muis et al., 2016; Vousdoukas et al., 2018), neglecting riverine and sea level interactions.
 Yet, these interactions can significantly influence the magnitude of simulated water levels (Santiago-Collazo et al., 2019).
 At the global scale, Ikeuchi et al. (2017) found the annual maximum river water level for 2005 in low-lying flat areas to be underestimated by more than 0.5 m when ignoring sea level interactions.
 Local studies have shown that ignoring the dependence between river discharge and storm surge can underestimate the return period of a given water level within a river mouth (Bevacqua et al., 2017; Couasnon et al., 2018; Moftakhari et al., 2019; Serafin et al., 2019).